 Update Rocky Linux Packages

 Update your existing packages to avoid conflicts from outdated libraries or kernel mismatches.
-The following command refreshes the repository metadata and upgrades all installed packages:
+Refresh the repository metadata and upgrade installed packages:

 sudo dnf upgrade --refresh